mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/reference/command-line-interface/konvoy-check/index.md

 ### Options

 ```
+      --cluster-name string   name used to prefix the cluster and all the created resources (default "konvoy")
   -h, --help                  help for check
       --without-addons        skip checking that addons were deployed
 ```

 ### SEE ALSO